Monte Rosa in three days

 Activity

-Alpine summits Alpinism Summer
+Alpine summits Alpinism For experienced climbers

 Duration